gioguarnieri/CursoF90eC/Course introduction.md

 Actually C can be way simpler (and faster) than that when using LAPACK (Linear Algebra Package).
 But installing and using LAPACK isn't as easy as "pip install LAPACK"

+We are going to use the website https://onecompiler.com to run our code, since it is simpler than installing GCC

 Let's start to understand the language in [Dissecting the Hello world](Dissecting%20the%20Hello%20world.md).